Home

 Products

-Our nucs (nucleus hives) have a queen and worker bees which were raised locally.
-We do not treat our beehives with any chemicals or antibiotics.
-They are bred for survival in a cold winter climate.
-We use natural selection and natural beekeeping methods to achieve it.
+Our nucs (nucleus hives) contain a locally raised queen and worker bees adapted to our climate.
+We do not treat our hives with chemicals or antibiotics.
+Our bees are selected for survival in cold winter conditions using natural selection and natural beekeeping methods.

 Raw, unpasteurized Honey